microsoft/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

   ![Screenshot showing Azure Arc extensions ](./capi_keyvault01.png)

-- Click on the _DevOps Hello-Arc_ icon on the desktop to open Hello-Arc application and validate the Ingress certificate _arcbox.k3sdevops.com_ used from the Key Vault.
+- Click on the _DevOps Hello-Arc_ icon on the desktop to open Hello-Arc application and validate the Ingress certificate _arcbox.devops.com_ used from the Key Vault.

   ![Screenshot showing Hello-Arc desktop Icon](./capi_keyvault02.png)